 Indecision is connected to suppressed emotions, (you can read more about it here), self-doubt and low self-confidence.
-When our emotions are continually disapproved or dismissed, especially at a young age, we accept that view and start doubting ourselves.
+When our feelings are continually disapproved or dismissed, especially at a young age, we accept that view and start doubting ourselves.
 The reasoning goes something like that "If it's wrong to feel what I feel, but I feel it anyway, therefore there must be something wrong with me."
 Decision making is difficult if you don't trust yourself and had lost touch with your emotional center.
-Therefore, developing relationship with your emotions is imperative.
+Therefore, developing a relationship with your emotions is imperative.

 Why You Can’t Outsmart Your Behavior Patterns And What To Do Instead: